Merkel: Nord Stream 2 is 'political'

 It would harm EU energy security by enabling Russia to cut off member states such as Poland or the Baltic countries, its critics have said.

-It would also make a mockery of EU sanctions on Russia over its aggression in east Ukraine, critics have warned.
+It would also make a mockery of EU sanctions on Russia over its invasion of Ukraine, critics have warned.

 "Important from chancellor Merkel on Nord Stream 2, accepting it's not just 'an economic issue but there are also political considerations," Nato's former head, Anders Fogh Rasmussen, who now works as a consultant for Poroshenko, said on Tuesday.

-"NS2 [Nord Stream 2] is a platform for Russian coercion and a geopolitical mistake, especially in current climate," he said.
+"NS2 [Nord Stream 2] is a platform for Russian coercion and a geopolitical mistake," he said.

-Estonian foreign minister Edgars Rinkevics said on Tuesday: "We have always been united in our position regarding the Nord Stream 2 project and believe that this is not an economic and business but a political project."
+Latvian foreign minister Edgars Rinkevics also said that increasing EU dependence on Russian gas was a "no-brainer" in the current climate.

-He told the Delfi news agency that Baltic states, Nordic countries, and Visegrad countries had formed a bloc on Nord Stream 2 inside the EU.
+He told the Delfi news agency on Tuesday that Baltic states, Nordic countries, and Visegrad countries had formed a bloc on Nord Stream 2 inside the EU.

+"We have always been united in our position regarding Nord Stream 2 and we believe that this is not an economic and business but a political project," he said.

-He also said the US was prepared to impose sanctions on EU firms - Germany's Uniper and Wintershall, Austria's OMV, Anglo-Dutch firm Shell, and France's Engie - which are to co-finance the Russian project.
+He added that the US might impose fines on the five EU firms that are co-financing the Russian pipeline - Anglo-Dutch company Shell, Austria's OMV, France's Engie, and Germany's Uniper and Wintershall.

-"Yes, the US can do it … such harsh steps can take place", he said, following a US summit with Baltic leaders last week.
+"Yes, the US can do it … such harsh steps can take place", Rinkevics said, following a US summit with Baltic leaders last week.

-The depth of US concerns on the pipeline's strategic aspects was not to be underestimated, Andras Simonyi, an expert on transatlantic relations at the Johns Hopkins University in Washington, told EUobserver.
+US opposition to Nord Stream 2 was not to be underestimated, Andras Simonyi, an expert on transatlantic relations at the Johns Hopkins University in Washington, told EUobserver.

-"I don't think the Europeans understand the long term consequences of this [building Nord Stream 2] for the US-Europe relationship.
-This will turn really ugly," he said.
+"I don't think the Europeans understand the long-term consequences of this [building Nord Stream 2] for the US-Europe relationship.
+This could turn really ugly," he said.

-Whether Merkel's statement marks a U-turn in German policy or opens a door for minor concessions by Russia remains to be seen, other experts noted.
+Whether Merkel's words marked a U-turn in German policy or opened a door for minor concessions by Russia remained to be seen, other experts noted.

-The German foreign ministry already said back in February 2017 that Nord Stream 2 had to ensure a transit role for Ukraine.

-Alexei Miller, the head of Russian firm Gazprom, said this week that Russia would not halt Ukraine transit after Nord Stream 2 was built.
+But her statement caused surprise in the context of her new coalition with the centre-left SPD party, which backs Nord Stream 2, and whose former leader, Gerhard Schroeder, now works for Gazprom.

-But Merkel's statement on Ukraine's future was enough to rattle EU investors, with the Ost-Ausschuss, a lobby group for German businesses in Russia, urging the chancellor to go no further.
+It rattled the Ost-Ausschuss, a Berlin-based lobby group for German businesses in Russia.

-"The companies involved have already invested more than €4bn in trust in legal certainty.
-Changing the legal basis [of the pipeline] in retrospect for political reasons would damage confidence in legal certainty in the EU," Wolfgang Buechele, the Ost-Ausschuss chief, said.
+"The companies involved [in Nord Stream 2] have already invested more than €4bn in trust in legal certainty.
+Changing the legal basis [of the pipeline] in retrospect for political reasons would damage confidence in legal certainty in the EU," Wolfgang Buechele, the Ost-Ausschuss chief, told press.

+The Nord Stream 2 consortium, a Gazprom vehicle, did not react to Merkel's comments.

+Its website noted that Finland recently granted a permit for Nord Stream 2 to go through its economic zone in the Baltic Sea, with permits pending from Denmark and Sweden.